 An artificial feed like blood, fish and bone can be used but really isn’t a good enough alternative.
-If there is any crop in the garden that really requires manure it is brussels sprouts.
+If there is any crop in the garden that really requires well-rotted manure, it is brussels sprouts.

-- Staking your plants is very beneficial as they quickly become top heavy and want to fall over.
+Make sure you provide your brussels sprouts plants with support.
+Staking your plants is very beneficial as they quickly become top heavy and want to fall over.

 Harvesting Brussels Sprouts

 Once established in the ground, brussels sprout plants quickly grow tall and sturdy, it can take quite a while to get a harvest even at this stage.
 To encourage an earlier harvest, a liquid seaweed seed will encourage the plant to begin growing the sprouts.

 - Seaweed plant fertilizer promotes strong growth, increased crop yields and lush foliage